giladlotan/itpmssd/Week_7/README.md

 - The same systems that can be useful can also manipulate

 _Technical Discussion_
-- Model building
+- Markov Chains
-  - fitting a model
-- Linear Regression / prediction
-- (maybe: Recommender Systems)
+  - generators, list comprehensions
+  - ... in which we build a Twitter Zombie Bot!

 #### Assignment: (due 11/13)
 - 3-week project: build a Slack bot